louib/nix2sbom/README.md

   significantly until the project reaches version 1.0.0.

 ## Features
-* Generation of a SBOM based on the CycloneDX 1.4 format
+* Supports CycloneDX 1.4 format
+* Supports JSON and YAML serialization formats
-* Generation of a SBOM for your current `NixOS` system
+* Can generate a SBOM for your current `NixOS` system
-* Patch detection
+* Detects and handles patches
-* Detection of the git URLs based on the archive URLs
+* Discovers git URLs (using archive URLs)

 ## Using
 ### With flakes